 Provisioning Citrix NetScaler instances

-You can provision one or more Citrix NetScaler instances on the SDX appliance by using Management Service.
+You can provision one or more Citrix ADC instances on the SDX appliance by using Management Service.
 The number of instances that you can install depends on the license you have purchased.
-If the number of instances added is equal to the number specified in the license, the Management Service does not allow provisioning more Citrix NetScaler instances.
+If the number of instances added is equal to the number specified in the license, the Management Service does not allow provisioning more Citrix ADC instances.

-- You need to define an admin profile to attach to the Citrix NetScaler instance.
-This profile specifies the user credentials that are used by the Management Service to provision the Citrix NetScaler instance and later, to communicate with the instance to retrieve configuration data.
+- Define an admin profile to attach to the Citrix ADC instance.
+This profile specifies the user credentials that are used by the Management Service to provision the Citrix ADC instance and later, to communicate with the instance to retrieve configuration data.
 You can also use the default admin profile.

-- Next, you need to upload the .xva image file to the Management Service.
+- Upload the .xva image file to the Management Service.

-- After uploading the .xva file, you can begin adding Citrix NetScaler instances using the Management Service.
-The Management Service implicitly deploys the Citrix NetScaler instances on the SDX appliance and then downloads configuration details of the instances.
+- Add a Citrix ADC instance using the Provision Citrix ADC wizard in Management Service.
+The Management Service implicitly deploys the Citrix ADC instance on the SDX appliance and then downloads configuration details of the instance.

 Make sure that you modify the provisioned network interfaces or VLANS of an instance using the Management Service instead of performing the modifications directly on the instance.